CreativeGS/development_notification/README.md

 DevelopmentNotification::Email.send_email(title: "Systemside identifier", to: "dump@example.com", from: "creative@inbox.lv", fromname: "Creative", subject: "test", template: "html body")

 ## Gotchas
-Engine uses smart migration inclusion, this works well in development, but production deployment that migrates selectively (like mina) may fail at detecting migrations.
+* Engine uses smart migration inclusion, this works well in development, but production deployment that migrates selectively (like mina) may fail at detecting migrations.
 Be sure to __force migration__ in production.
+* Sometimes production does not load the gem.
+Append `require: false` in gemfile, and add the line `require 'development_notification'` to `/config/application.rb`

 ## Development
 You need to configure the dummy app database in `spec/dummy/config/database.yml`